LiangJunhao-THU/liangjunhao-thu/README.md

 About Me
 ======
-I am a 5th year Ph.D.
-Candidate at Tsinghua University and a visiting researcher at [KatherLab](https://jnkather.github.io/).
+I am a postdoctoral researcher at [KatherLab](https://jnkather.github.io/).
+I received my Ph.D. from Tsinghua University.

 My research mainly focuses on <ins>computational pathology</ins>, especially using deep learning methods to find new cancer biomarkers, acquire low-dimensional knowledge from high-dimensional pathological images, and develop clinically useful framework for cancer diagnosis and prognosis.